cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 > Running the demo without Docker containers, but with plain executables and scripts.

-:::info Context
+## Preparation

 All commands below are written as if executed from the `demo` folder in the project repository, so make sure to clone the repository and `cd demo` before doing anything.

+Also, make sure that you have a `cardano-node`, `hydra-node` and `hydra-tui` executable in your scope.
+You can either

+ - use `nix-shell -A demo` or
+ - `cabal build` and `cabal exec` them (do not forget the `--` before passing further arguments).

+:::info Tip for tmux users
+In the `demo` nix-shell, there is a `run-hydra-demo` script which starts a new `tmux` session with multiple windows and panes executing all the commands below!
 :::

 ## Setting-up The Chain

-One needs to prepare a `cardano-node` (devnet) and a `hydra-node` "manually".
-These instructions assume you have both built and in scope for `cabal exec`.

-Alternatively you can use a minimal `nix-shell` prepared for this purpose - `nix-shell -A demo`.
-If you use this method please skip `cabal exec` part and its `--` switch which is present after every commmand.

 First, let's prepare and start an ad-hoc, single `cardano-node` devnet using our configuration.
 Note that this will create a `devnet` directory in your current working directory: